Skip to main content Skip to complementary content

 • Full load: Loads the data from the selected source tables to the target platform and creates the target tables if necessary.
 The full load occurs automatically when the task is started, but can also be performed manually should the need arise.

-• Apply changes: Keeps the target tables continually up-to-date with any changes made to the source tables.
+• Apply changes: Keeps the target tables up-to-date with any changes made to the source tables.

 • Store changes: Stores the changes to the source tables in Change Tables (one per source table).